-- 1.1 Heyford Developments Limited controls a parcel of land to the west/south-west of Redditch that covers an area of 41.9Ha (103.5acres), with potential to extend the total site area to 88.6Ha (219.0acres).
-The land is bounded to the north-east by the A448 Bromsgrove Highway and the rear of properties fronting Birchfield Road, to the south-east by Foxlydiate Land, to the south-west by Cur Lane and to the North-West by pasture/arable farmland. - 1.2 Redditch Borough Council has a requirement to provide 7,000 additional dwellings in the period up to 2030 and has identified a number of locations that each has potential to accommodate a significant proportion of the required total number of dwellings.
+- 1.1 Heyford Developments Limited controls a parcel of land to the west/south-west of Redditch that covers a total area of 140.3Ha (347.5acres).
+The land has potential to be developed for residential and community uses over a number of years and phases.
+The first phase extends to an area of 41.9Ha (103.5acres) and is bounded to the north-east by the A448 Bromsgrove Highway and the rear of properties fronting Birchfield Road, to the south-east by Foxlydiate Lane, to the south-west by Cur Lane and to the north-west by pasture/arable farmland. - 1.2 Redditch Borough Council has a requirement to provide 7,000 additional dwellings in the period up to 2030 and has identified a number of locations that each has potential to accommodate a significant proportion of the required total number of dwellings.
 Up to 3,000 dwellings may need to be located on land beyond the boundaries of Redditch Borough Council and within the boundaries of Bromsgrove District Council.
-Both councils have recognised the land at Foxlydiate Lane, Webheath as being worthy of consideration for development. - 1.3 Meetings have taken place between Heyford Developments Limited, Redditch Borough Council and Bromsgrove District Council regarding the feasibility of developing the Foxlydiate Lane site to accommodate up to 3000 dwellings and associated facilities. - 1.4 This report details the preliminary investigations carried out to establish the location of existing services and the provision of new services to the development and any physical constraints to development of the site occasioned by existing services.
+Both councils have recognised the land at Foxlydiate Lane, Webheath as being worthy of consideration for development. - 1.3 Meetings have taken place between Heyford Developments Limited, Redditch Borough Council and Bromsgrove District Council regarding the feasibility of developing the Foxlydiate Lane site to accommodate approximately 2,800 dwellings and associated community facilities. - 1.4 This report details the preliminary investigations carried out to establish the location of existing services and the provision of new services to the development and any physical constraints to development of the site occasioned by existing services.